drduh/macOS-Security-and-Privacy-Guide/README.md

 When macOS first starts, you'll be greeted by **Setup Assistant**.

-When creating your account, use a [strong password](https://www.explainxkcd.com/wiki/index.php/936:_Password_Strength) without a hint.
+When creating the first account, use a [strong password](https://www.explainxkcd.com/wiki/index.php/936:_Password_Strength) without a hint.

 If you enter your real name at the account setup process, be aware that your [computer's name and local hostname](https://support.apple.com/kb/PH18720) will comprise that name (e.g., *John Appleseed's MacBook*) and thus will appear on local networks and in various preference files.

-You can change them both in **System Preferences > Sharing** or with the following commands:
+Both should be verified and updated as needed in **System Preferences > Sharing** or with the following commands after installation:

-	$ sudo scutil --set ComputerName your_computer_name
+	$ sudo scutil --set ComputerName MacBook
-	$ sudo scutil --set LocalHostName your_hostname
+	$ sudo scutil --set LocalHostName MacBook

 ## System activation